A Road Trip To Owen Sound

 Getting To Owen Sound

-Owen Sound is the only major city located along the shores of Lake Huron.
-Road trippers will pass through plenty of small towns before reaching Owen Sound, but dont’ spend too long as Owen Sound offers a full day all on its own.
+Owen Sound is the only major city located along the shores of Lake Huron and Georgian Bay.
+Road trippers will pass through plenty of small towns before reaching Owen Sound, but dont’ spend too long strolling the streets of the small towns, as Owen Sound offers a full day all on its own.

 Things To Do In Owen Sound On A One Day Road Trip At A Glance